oalt/MDD4All.SpecIF.Microservice/SpecIF_Backend_Docker_Image_Readme.md

 # SpecIF Backend Setup

+A MonogDB connection must be setup and available to start this container version.
+See Database below.

 The following arguments can be added to the docker run command, to setup the SpecIF Backend container.

 # Environment Variables

 ## Hosting certificate

+If no certificate is available, the container will host on http only.
+Use this only in secure environments.

 Use the following variables: